How to Make a Cabinet Wreath with a Hanger

 Stick the hook in the middle top portion of the inside of your upper cabinets.

-Note: Make sure that the hook is facing down so you can hook onto it with your ribbon.
+Note: Don’t forget to make sure that the hook is facing down so you can hook onto it with your ribbon.

 Hanging command hook on inside of cabinets for wreath